murtuswami/Robust-Facility-Location-Solver/README.md

 python solver.py
 ```
 * When prompted by file dialog select either 3011EuclS.txt/ga250a-4 (or others from data folder) from same directory
+* Txt files will be saved in /optimizationModel

 ## Running Robust Model